Herbert Bristow Hughes: History

 Hughes was born in England, a younger brother of Timothy Bristow Hughes, a leading cotton trader in Liverpool for over fifty years, and John Bristow Hughes, who emigrated to Australia from India, and arrived in South Australia from Hobart aboard Porter in February 1841.
 J. B. Hughes took up land at Emu Flat, around 5 km south-west of Clare.
 Another brother, named Bristow Herbert Hughes joined J. B. Hughes some time before January 1842.
 Envisaging a bright future in the new colony, they called for H. B. Hughes, who arrived in Adelaide aboard Davidsons in May 1843.

 The Hughes brothers selected 3,000 sqmi of land, stretching from Crystal Brook in the south-west to Yacka in the south-east, up to Mount Lock and Mannanarie in the north-east across nearly to Mount Remarkable and down the eastern side of the Flinders Ranges back to Crystal Brook.
-They divided the country into three lots, J. B. Hughes taking the south-eastern portion, which he named "Bundaleer", and later sold to Maslin? in 1854 to Charles Brown Fisher; the middle section shared by H. B. Hughes and Bristow Herbert Hughes and named "Booyoolee" (often mis-spelled Booyoolie); the northern end taken by the White brothers, a family with which they had a long relationship and whose sister Hughes was to marry.
+They divided the country into three lots, J. B. Hughes taking the south-eastern portion, which he named "Bundaleer", and later sold in 1854 to Charles Brown Fisher; the middle section shared by H. B. Hughes and Bristow Herbert Hughes and named "Booyoolee" (often mis-spelled Booyoolie); the northern end taken by the White brothers, a family with which they had a long relationship and whose sister Hughes was to marry.
 The White brothers had abandoned the Port Lincoln area after several years of fear and disappointment.
 They later sold their lease to George Tinline.

 At Booyoolee station, which included some of the best land on the Rocky River, near Mount Remarkable and Gladstone, H. B. Hughes with his brother, who later retired, bred cattle, sheep and horses.
 He went further north, and founded Nockatunga Station on the Wilson River, a tributary of Cooper Creek in Queensland, near the SA/NSW border, from where he drove mobs of cattle to his lucerne paddocks in Netley to fatten up for the Adelaide market.
 Many of the properties he owned freehold, which proved an advantage when various governments began resuming the larger leasehold properties for closer development.
 He also owned the Kinchega run on the Darling River in New South Wales.